Edmund Berkeley

-Edmund Callis Berkeley (February 22, 1909 – March 7, 1988) was an American computer scientist who co-founded the Association for Computing Machinery (ACM) in 1947.
+Edmund Callis Berkeley (March 21, 1909 – March 7, 1988) was an American computer scientist who co-founded the Association for Computing Machinery (ACM) in 1947.
 His 1949 book Giant Brains, or Machines That Think popularized cognitive images of early computers.
 He was also a social activist who worked to achieve conditions that might minimize the threat of nuclear war.

 Biography

 Berkeley attended St. Bernard's School and Phillips Exeter Academy.
 He received a BA in Mathematics and Logic from Harvard in 1930.
-He pursued a career as an insurance actuary at Prudential Insurance from 1934–48, except for service in the United States Navy during World War II.
+He pursued a career as an insurance actuary at Prudential Insurance from 1934–1948, except for service in the United States Navy during World War II.

 Berkeley saw George Stibitz's calculator at Bell Laboratories in 1939, and the Harvard Mark I in 1942.
-In November, 1946 he drafted a specification for "Sequence Controlled Calculators for the Prudential", which led to signing a contract with the Eckert-Mauchly Computer Corporation in 1947 for one of the first UNIVAC computers.
-Berkeley left Prudential in 1948 to become an independent consultant when the company forbade him to work on projects related to avoiding nuclear war, even on his own time.
-He sometimes wrote using the pseudonym "Neil D. MacDonald".
+In November 1946 he drafted a specification for "Sequence Controlled Calculators for the Prudential", which led to signing a contract with the Eckert-Mauchly Computer Corporation in 1947 for one of the first UNIVAC computers.

 He became famous in 1949 with the publication of his book Giant Brains, or Machines That Think in which he described the principles behind computing machines (called then "mechanical brains", "sequence-controlled calculators", or various other terms), and then gave a technical but accessible survey of the most prominent examples of the time, including machines from MIT, Harvard, the Moore School, Bell Laboratories, and elsewhere.

 In Giant Brains, Berkeley also outlined a device which some have described as the first "personal computer", Simon.
 Plans on how to build this computer were published in the journal Radio Electronics in 1950 and 1951.
 Simon used relay logic and cost about $600 to construct.
 The first working model was built at Columbia University with the help of two graduate students.
+He also created the Geniac and Brainiac toy computers.

 Berkeley founded, published and edited Computers and Automation, the first computer magazine.
-He also created the Geniac and Brainiac toy computers.
+He sometimes wrote for the magazine under the pseudonym "Neil D. MacDonald".

+He was involved in a "hazards research" at Prudential Insurance, with the goal of determining the greatest hazards facing the modern world.
+Berkeley came to the conclusion that nuclear war was the biggest existential threat to humanity.
+After the company dropped the project, Berkeley was forbidden to work on anti-nuclear efforts, even on his own time, prompting him to quit Prudential in 1948 and found his own actuary and computing consultancy.

-In 1958 Berkeley joined the Committee for a SANE Nuclear Policy (SANE).
+After World War II, Berkeley became a lifelong peace activist and campaigned against nuclear proliferation.
+In 1958 Berkeley joined the Committee for a SANE Nuclear Policy (SANE), and was active in the organization's Boston chapter.